rien333/numbersense-vae/thesis/README.md

 structure leads them to conclude that neural populations can directly (i.e. without interposition of higher cognitive processes) encode specific visual numerosities.
-This coding property of neurons participating in visual numoristy was found in humans and other animals alike (see Nieder 2016; Harvey et al. 2013).
+This coding property of neurons participating in visual numerosity was found in humans and other animals alike (see Nieder 2016; Harvey et al. 2013).

 Notwithstanding the success of previous biologically informed approaches